alexk99/the_router/frr_quagga_howto.md

     vif add name v3 port 0 type dot1q cvid 3 flags kni

 ## 2.3.

-you should manually set up the linux KNI interfaces after TR has started. to do that use ip link command:
+Linux KNI interfaces must be set up after BisonRouter has started.

-    $rvrf ip link set up dev r_xxx

-where xxx is the name of your KNI VIF interface. you can place this command in file therouter_start.sh in the section

-    ##
-    ## Setup KNI interfaces
-    ##
+To configure the bisonrouter script to do that edit the 'br_kni_vifs' variable in /etc/bisonrouter/bisonrouter.env and include KNI interfaces names into it.

+For example:

+br_kni_vifs=(
+	"r_v3"
+	"r_v100"
+)

 # 3. Output subscriber's routes
 Once a subscriber has connected to TR
 TR will create a linux /32 route for that subscriber.
-The route will be added to the 'tr' linux namespace at the dev 'lo'.
+The route will be added to the 'br' linux namespace at the dev 'lo'.
 To output such routes use

     $rvrf ip route ls dev lo

 Don't forget to define $rvrf bash variable as

-    ip netns exec tr
+    ip netns exec br

 # 4. Configure FRR
 Use FRR command 'redistribute kernel' to redistribute routes created by TR to your uplink router.